 What is a Healthcare Data Warehouse?

-Healthcare Data Warehouse Solution Architecture
+Healthcare Data Warehouse Architecture

 Here’s a clean rewrite with the keyword removed and the message kept clear: